-Several large and well-designed clinical trials do not support the use of beta carotene supplements for preventing cancer.
+Available evidence does not support the use of beta carotene supplements for preventing cancer.
 In fact, high beta-carotene intake has been linked to higher risk of lung cancer in male smokers and aggressive prostate cancer.
 (This does not necessarily apply to beta carotene obtained from the diet.
 Beta carotene may act in conjunction with other phytochemicals in fruits and vegetables).

 - To prevent and treat heart disease

 Several large and well-designed clinical trials and population studies show that taking beta-carotene supplements does not reduce the risk of myocardial infarction (heart attack), angina, or coronary artery disease.
 In fact, a review of clinical trials showed that beta-carotene was associated with a small increase in overall death as well as death to cardiovascular disease.

 Clinical trials generally have shown that taking beta-carotene supplements does not reduce the risk of developing cataracts, but a small study found that amounts of beta-carotene in the blood were associated with decreased cataracts, indicating that beta-carotene obtained from the diet, but not supplements, may be helpful.